ppanag/Genetic-Algorithms/README.md

 ```

 Define your own function to be optimized:
-    Change the files sail.h and sail.c
+    Change the files zz_costfunction.h and zz_costfunction.c

 Future work:
     Parallel processing with distributed populations.